seancdavis/seancdavis-com/www/src/blog/posts/2019-05-30-netlify-function-sends-conditional-email.md

 It seems that the whole _conditional contact form email notification_ is immortal.

 It goes like this: Your site has a contact form, which collects basic information about the user filling out the form.
-One such field is the subject or topic of that user’s message.
+One such field is the subject or topic of that user's message.
 The value of the subject field determines who will receive an email notification, which typically includes data from the submitted form.

 This is a common problem, especially with corporate clients, and its solution is not super straightforward within emerging [Jamstack](https://jamstack.org/) websites.

 One way we can solve solve this problem is by using [Netlify Functions](https://www.netlify.com/docs/functions/) to receive form data, adding a little logic to determine where to send the notification, and then actually sending the notification.

-So let’s dive right in, shall we?
+So let's dive right in, shall we?

 ## [0] The Scenario

-Let’s consider this problem and its solution to be service-agnostic.
+Let's consider this problem and its solution to be service-agnostic.
 That means that this solution will get you _started_ no matter where the form data comes from.
-However, because we’ll be writing our [serverless functions](https://en.wikipedia.org/wiki/Serverless_computing) with [Netlify](/blog/wtf-is-netlify/), I’ll regularly mention how to apply the solutions to a project using [Netlify Forms](https://www.netlify.com/docs/form-handling/).
+However, because we'll be writing our [serverless functions](https://en.wikipedia.org/wiki/Serverless_computing) with [Netlify](/blog/wtf-is-netlify/), I'll regularly mention how to apply the solutions to a project using [Netlify Forms](https://www.netlify.com/docs/form-handling/).

-If you aren’t familiar with Netlify Functions, know that they are essentially one function that runs a single time when triggered.
+If you aren't familiar with Netlify Functions, know that they are essentially one function that runs a single time when triggered.
 That trigger is an endpoint URL that accepts a POST request.
 That request could come directly from your site, or perhaps you have a [headless CMS](https://headlesscms.org/) that uses a webhook to send a request whenever you create new content.
 It could even be an outgoing webhook from Netlify that gets triggered when a new Netlify Form is submitted.

 There are countless scenarios in which you may want to trigger a serverless function.
 The key is figuring out how to parse the data so you know which email address(es) to use.
-We’ll touch on the nuance of that as we get into the weeds.
+We'll touch on the nuance of that as we get into the weeds.

 And one last thing before we get started.
 The examples here are written in JavaScript, meaning the function will be run using Node.js.
-While [AWS Lambda](https://aws.amazon.com/lambda/) — the service Netlify Functions use — supports multiple programming languages, Netlify Functions work best when using JavaScript, so that’s where we’re going to focus our attention.
+While [AWS Lambda](https://aws.amazon.com/lambda/) — the service Netlify Functions use — supports multiple programming languages, Netlify Functions work best when using JavaScript, so that's where we're going to focus our attention.

-Okay, _now_ let’s dive in!
+Okay, _now_ let's dive in!

 ## [1] Setup Functions on Netlify Project

 The first step is to get functions up and running on your Netlify project.
-I’ve written [a detailed article on just that process](/blog/zero-to-functioning-netlify-function/), which I’d recommend you follow if you have not worked with Netlify Functions in the past.
+I've written [a detailed article on just that process](/blog/zero-to-functioning-netlify-function/), which I'd recommend you follow if you have not worked with Netlify Functions in the past.
 (If you have, it may help as a quick refresher.)

 Follow that setup guide to create a function in your `functions/src` directory (unless you already have functions working elsewhere).
-I’ll call my function `email_notification.js`, but you are welcome to use whatever name you’d like.
+I'll call my function `email_notification.js`, but you are welcome to use whatever name you'd like.

 ## [2] Configure Trigger Hook(s)

 The next piece is to configure the trigger.
 This is the part where you identify how your function is going to be triggered.

-But, before doing that, and while developing locally, you’ll want to expose your local port (`9000` if you’re using `netlify-lambda`).
+But, before doing that, and while developing locally, you'll want to expose your local port (`9000` if you're using `netlify-lambda`).
 In this case, remember, [`ngrok` is your best friend](/blog/zero-to-functioning-netlify-function#debugging-practical-use-cases). ngrok will provide you a temporary URL that you can plug into your service while developing.

 ### Netlify Forms

-If you’re using Netlify forms, go to _Settings_, then _Forms_, then choose to create an outgoing webhook notification.
+If you're using Netlify forms, go to _Settings_, then _Forms_, then choose to create an outgoing webhook notification.
 This is where you can add the ngrok URL.

-If you’re using a different service, that’s totally fine.
+If you're using a different service, that's totally fine.
 Just point that URL to the one provided by ngrok.

 The purpose of all of this is that we have the hook working right so we can examine the payload and extract the correct data.

 ## [3] Setup Email Service

-Next, let’s get an email service setup.
-We aren’t sending emails directly from the server on which the (serverless) function resides.
-Instead, we’ll use a third-party service.
+Next, let's get an email service setup.
+We aren't sending emails directly from the server on which the (serverless) function resides.
+Instead, we'll use a third-party service.

-My service of choice is [SendGrid](https://sendgrid.com/) because it’s easy to work with and they offer a free tier.
+My service of choice is [SendGrid](https://sendgrid.com/) because it's easy to work with and they offer a free tier.
 The code within this example will use SendGrid, so if you want to follow along, sign up for an account.

 Then [create an API key](https://sendgrid.com/docs/ui/account-and-settings/api-keys/#creating-an-api-key) so we can send emails.